 II.
 COMPOSITION, RESPONSIBILITY AND FUNCTION OF THE BOND COMPLIANCE COMMITTEE

-The Institution's compliance efforts are led by the Executive Vice President for Finance, Treasurer, & Chief Financial Officer, who shall designate, in writing, a Bond Compliance Coordinator to facilitate the implementation of this policy.
+The Institution's compliance efforts are led by the Executive Vice President, Treasurer, & Chief Operating Officer, who shall designate, in writing, a Bond Compliance Coordinator to facilitate the implementation of this policy.
 In addition, there shall be a Bond Compliance Committee that will, at a minimum, initially consist of the following individuals: